anuragrana/ecommunication.xyz/README.md

 SMS sending platform

 ### What is it?
 An SMS sending platform with capabilities like adding contacts and creating a list of contacts.
 Proper validations are in place.
 Can send SMS to multiple mobiles in one go.
 Flat price of 20 paise per SMS.
+Get 250000 SMS in this package.